+As initial evidence of the above hypothesis, we find that using the instruction as the search query with the built-in BM25 search engine returns a list of 50 products containing a full reward product 86.8\% of the time.
+This finding largely voids the need for the agent to learn how to strategically engage the search engine as a tool and diminishes the challenge of large product space exploration.

+We further validate the hypothesis by training a simple BERT-based ranking model on the list of 50 products retrieved using the goal instruction.
+This model applies a cross-attention mechanism between the goal instruction and the concatenated textual product information.
+It uses a pairwise margin loss to effectively distinguish suitable products from unsuitable ones.

+where $\hat{y}$ is the predicted similarity score between the goal instruction and a product, $y$ is the reward of the product, and $\mathbbm{1}$ is the indicator function.
+The similarity score between the instruction and the product is computed from the last layer \texttt{[CLS]} token representation of the BERT model, followed by a linear layer.
+In cases where the ground truth product is present in the retrieval list, we add an auxiliary cross-entropy loss to encourage the model to rank the ground truth product higher than the other products.

+Using the retrieval approach, we achieve a 78.3\% success rate and an 87.2 average reward on the dev set.
+This result is superior to the reported 59.6\% success rate and 82.1 average reward of human expert annotators~\cite{yao2022webshop}.\footnote{We do not consider the option selection component of WebShop in this retrieval study, as it merely requires exact string matching.} Our findings suggest that the challenge of WebShop primarily involves semantic matching between the instruction and the product description.
+The interaction with the website does not present significant challenges or require strategic planning.
+This observation motivates us to rethink a task design that captures meaningful interaction in real-world shopping scenarios.

+WebShop adopts a setup where the shopper provides a goal instruction containing full details at the beginning of the process.
+This design not only obscures the need for strategic information seeking but also diverges from real-world shopping scenarios.
+It is widely acknowledged that consumers undergo three stages—problem recognition, information search, and evaluation of alternatives—before making a purchase decision~\cite{darley2010toward}.
+In \iws, we simulate such a process by starting with an underspecified goal and having the agent assist the shopper in becoming more informed about their needs.
+The agent communicates with the shopper by asking questions and presenting alternative products, and the shopper provides feedback whenever new information comes to light.
+This section describes how we repurpose WebShop to implement this design and evaluate the protocol of our \iws task.

-\paragraph{Goal Instruction} In \iws, we aim to create a starting point with limited information for the agent to explore and accumulate information.
-We achieve this by simplifying the goal instructions of WebShop to a basic description of the type of item, hiding all attributes and options of the target product, pending the agent's proactive discovery.
-We process the 1500 goal instructions in the dev and test sets of Webshop and obtain the simplified instructions using GPT-3.5 and few-shot prompts.
-The simplified instructions are six times shorter and have fewer unique tokens than the original instructions, which suggests a greater degree of task ambiguity.\footnote{See \autoref{sec:prompts} for corpus statistics (\autoref{tab:instruction_stats}) and actual prompts used.}
+\paragraph{Simplified Goal Instruction} In \iws, we aim to create a starting point with limited information for the agent to explore and accumulate information.
+We achieve this by simplifying the goal instructions of WebShop to a basic description of the type of item.
+We hide all attributes and options of the target product, leaving their discovery to the agent.
+We process the 1500 goal instructions in the development and test sets of WebShop and obtain simplified instructions using GPT-3.5 with few-shot prompts.
+The simplified instructions are six times shorter and contain fewer unique tokens than the original instructions.
+This outcome suggests a greater degree of task ambiguity~(\autoref{tab:instruction_stats}).